Film and Media Studies

 FMS 350sd Seminar:Topics-Questions of Cinema-Film and Visual Culture from Surrealism to the Digital Age (4 Credits)

 This class investigates the moving image and its relationship to the rest of 20th and 21st century art, especially visual culture.
 Working with the premise that film has been arguably the most influential, powerful and central creative medium of the age, the course examines how film has been influenced by, and how it has influenced, interacted with, critiqued, defined, and been defined by other media.
-Historically we examine how film has moved from a marginal to a mainstream art form, while still often maintaining a very active avant-garde practice.
-We’ll look at how cinema and other moving images have consistently and trans-historically grappled with certain fundamental issues and themes, comparing the nature of cinematic investigations with those of other media.
-Over the course of the semester, we shall also attend to the idea of “film” in relation to the larger category of “moving image.”
+The course examines how film has moved from a marginal to a mainstream art form, while still maintaining a very active avant-garde practice.
+The course looks at how cinema and other moving images have consistently and trans-historically grappled with certain fundamental issues and themes, comparing the nature of cinematic investigations with those of other media.
+Over the course of the semester, students attend to the idea of “film” in relation to the larger category of “moving image.”
 Does not fulfill ARH research seminar requirement.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {A}

 Fall, Spring, Variable